augustinh22/AIQ/thesis/data_doc.md

  started again at 14:48 on 06.12.2017 (193 tiles) -- finished 08:19 on 07.12.2017
 ##### 37SDA
  started 14:32 on 06.12.2017 (119 tiles) -- finished 01:11 on 07.12.2017

+##### Reprocessed with nodata masks
+started between 10:36 and 10:48 on 09.01.18 in 12 batches for 462 tiles -- finished at 14:56 with uneven batch sizes.

 ### 4. Create Cronjob to automate processes to keep up-to-date.
 - crontab -e